DugongBioinformatics/dugongbioinformatics.github.io/README.md

 ### Jupyter Notebook <a name="Jupyter"/> [[menu]](#menu)

-Jupyter Notebook extends the console-based approach to interactive computing in a qualitatively new direction, providing a web-based application suitable for capturing the whole computation analysis: developing, documenting, and executing code, as well as communicating the results.
-The Jupyter notebook combines two components:
+[Jupyter Notebook](http://jupyter.org/) extends the console-based approach to interactive computing in a qualitatively new direction, providing a web-based application suitable for capturing the whole computation analysis: developing, documenting, and executing code, as well as communicating the results.
+The [Jupyter Notebook](http://jupyter.org/) combines two components:

 - A web application: a browser-based tool for interactive authoring of documents which combine explanatory text, mathematics, computations and their rich media output.